fre5h/DoctrineEnumBundle/Resources/docs/hook_for_doctrine_migrations.md

 ### Console command for dropping comments

 This bundle provides a special console command that can help you easily drop comments for selected ENUM type.
+So you don't need to do this manually in DB.

 ```bash
 $ bin/console doctrine:enum:drop-comment BasketballPositionType